P$^2$RAG: Efficient Privacy-Preserving RAG Service Supporting Arbitrary Top-$k$ Retrieval: Experiments

-\textbf{Communication costs}. \cref{tab:com} shows {\myProj}'s intra-server (IS) and user-server (US) communication volume, together with the number of Round-Trip Time (RTT).
-We use $S = \lceil \log_2 (N / k') \rceil$ as the number of iterations, simplifying notations.
+\textbf{Communication costs}. \cref{tab:comm} shows {\myProj}'s intra-server (IS) and user-server (US) communication volume, together with the number of Round-Trip Time (RTT).
 While intra-server communication can reach hundreds of MB, this is well-tolerated via high-bandwidth data center links.
 The user-server communication remains manageable, as even the largest one is comparable to only a few standard images.
+We do not simulate the network but count the communication volume here because network conditions vary widely in secret-sharing systems and do not affect the system's throughput, as CPUs can run other computational work while waiting for transmission.
+As an empirical evaluation for the communication time, we evaluate it in a typical network condition where the servers are in different countries in \cref{app:latency}.